 Sometimes oil distillers stretch their product with similar smelling but cheaper oils.
 For example, peppermint oil is frequently adulterated with corn mint and cinnamon oil is often mostly cassia leaf oil.

 Most clove bud oil on the market is actually distilled from clove stems and leaves and has few buds in it.
 A bag of clove leaves costs about $1 a kilo, a bag of stems cost around $19 a kilo, and a bag of clove buds costs $180 a kilo.
-Oil from the leaves, stems and buds all smell similar, but the therapeutic properties are in the buds.
+Oil from the leaves, stems and buds all smell similar, but the highest quality oil is distilled from the buds.
 Don’t you want your essential oil provider to know and care enough to make sure that you are actually getting what is on the label?
 If Young Living says you are getting clove bud oil, that is what you are getting.

 Young Living does purchase from trusted co-op farms and distilleries throughout the world.
 Gary Young and a team trained by him go to our vendors to make sure that every step of the process, from growing, harvesting, distilling, meets YL standards.
 Companies who want to sell their oils to YL are surprised when Young Living representatives show up because other companies take the vendor’s word for it instead of personally inspecting their operation.